HUSKY: Humanoid Skateboarding System via Physics-Aware Whole-Body Control

 \subsection{Foot Contact Detection}

 To accurately detect foot contacts with the ground and skateboard, we employ separate contact sensors for each foot–surface pair: left foot–ground, right foot–ground, left foot–board, and right foot–board.
-These sensors filter the corresponding contact interactions to provide reliable feedback for reward computation.
+These sensors filter the corresponding contact interactions to provide reliable feedback.

-In addition, to prevent foot penetration during training, a small contact collision region is placed on the board at the designated foot placement locations.
-This ensures that only intended foot–board contacts are registered, preventing the policy from exploiting unintended collisions with other parts of the skateboard to obtain contact rewards.
+In addition, to prevent foot penetration during training, small contact collision regions are placed on the skateboard at the designated foot placement locations.
+These regions ensure that only intended foot–board contacts are registered, preventing the policy from exploiting unintended collisions with other parts of the skateboard to obtain contact rewards.
 As shown in Fig.~\ref{fig:board-model}, the active collision regions are highlighted as light green shaded areas on the board.